-In the summer of 2013, a jury of advocates and designers will select a small group of designers to be Fellows with the Public Access Design program for a one-year period.
-This year’s fellowship runs from July 2013 to June 2014.
-Over the course of the year, six Fellows will collaborate with an advocacy partner and CUP staff to produce six projects.
+Each year, a jury of advocates and designers selects a small group of designers to be Fellows with the Public Access Design program for a one-year period.
+Over the course of the year, four to six Fellows collaborate with an advocacy partner and CUP staff to produce four or more projects.

 All Fellows attend an introductory session on CUP’s methods for collaborative and participatory design with CUP staff and designers from previous CUP projects.
 Fellows are also invited to attend special events and gatherings throughout the year.
 These include opportunities to meet and network with past CUP collaborators, and other notable New York City-based design professionals and community advocates.

 A jury will meet in November to select the 2017 Public Access Design Fellows.
 The jury is:

 CUP is committed to innovative design, and will be an advocate for creative approaches to each project.

 Public Access Design projects will take the form of four possible media formats, each designed to work with partner organizations’ needs and to be easily completed within the short project time frame.
 Advocacy partners are asked in their application to identify one format for their project.
 Currently, the formats are:

 A pocket-size print graphic that unfolds to 11.5" × 21"

 A thirty-second to three-minute animation or motion graphic